-It is always better to acknowledge all those professionals first who played an important role in your research and then acknowledge the people who have helped you personally.
+It is always better to acknowledge all those professionals who played an important role in your research and then acknowledge the people who have helped you personally.

 It will always be suggested to read the University guidelines in this regard.
-Personal acknowledgements can be of anyone, may be someone from your school, your friend's circle or your neighbourhood.
+Personal acknowledgements can be of anyone, maybe someone from your school, your friend's circle or your neighbourhood.
 The words you want to choose as gratitude can differ from person to person.

-Professional acknowledgments can relate to the following;
+Professional acknowledgements can relate to the following;

 If a well-known professional or organization in your area of study played some part in your research work, no matter how small or big their role was, it is recommended to mention their name to add more weight and credibility to your research.